 - a.
 Select the image of the destination chassis. - b.
-In the chassis image that appears in the Health section, select the server. - c.
+In the chassis image that is displayed in the Health section, select the server. - c.
 In the box labeled Quick Links, select the destination device.
-A new window is displayed with the destination page or login screen.
+A new window is displayed with the destination page or login screen. - i NOTE: In MCM, all the Quick Links associated with the servers are not displayed.